 Lendio requires borrowers to have a credit score of only 550 when applying for loans.
 It’s important to note that a 550 credit score is considered subprime, so most lenders will likely deny funding.
 But with Lendio, you can still get matched with lenient lenders.

-If you have a solid credit score, we recommend the following loan options:
+If you have a solid credit score, we recommend the following funding options:

 Types of good credit loans